-In addition to the special operating procedures addressing stability limit issues that are presented in Section 5, PJM utilizes a real-time Transient Stability Assessment (TSA) tool.
+In addition to the special operating procedures addressing stability limit issues in Manual-03B, PJM utilizes a real-time Transient Stability Assessment (TSA) tool.
 TSA can monitor and determine transient stability of the system subject to a select set of EMS contingencies for balanced and unbalanced faults.
 PJM models a select set of three-phase faults with normal clearing and single-phase faults with delayed clearing.
 The contingencies or faults are in alignment with most planning events as defined in TPL-001-4 categories P1 through P4.